Do you need an Energy Performance Certificate to sell a house?

 What is an EPC?

 An EPC provides potential buyers with information about how energy efficient your home is.
-It will also include advice on improvements to make the home more energy efficient and therefore more affordable to run.
+It will also include advice on potential improvements that would make the home more energy efficient (and therefore more affordable to run).

 What does EPC stand for?